Rupert Brooke: Life and career

 Brooke made friends among the Bloomsbury group of writers, some of whom admired his talent while others were more impressed by his good looks.
 He also belonged to another literary group known as the Georgian Poets and was one of the most important of the Dymock poets, associated with the Gloucestershire village of Dymock where he spent some time before the war.
 This group included both Robert Frost and Edward Thomas.
 He also lived at the Old Vicarage, Grantchester, which stimulated one of his best-known poems, named after the house, written with homesickness while in Berlin in 1912.
-While travelling in Europe he prepared a thesis, entitled "John Webster and the Elizabethan Drama", which earned him a fellowship at King's College, Cambridge, in March 1913.
+While travelling in Europe, he prepared a thesis, entitled "John Webster and the Elizabethan Drama", which earned him a fellowship at King's College, Cambridge, in March 1913.

 Brooke had his first heterosexual relationship with Élisabeth van Rysselberghe, daughter of painter Théo van Rysselberghe.
 They met in 1911 in Munich.
-His affair with Elisabeth came closest to be consummated than any other he ever had so far.
+His affair with Élisabeth came closest to be consummated than any other he ever had so far.
 It is possible that the two became lovers in a "complete sense" in May 1913 in Swanley.
-It was in Munich, where he had met Elisabeth, that a year later he finally succeeded in having intercourse with Ka Cox (Katherine Laird Cox).
+It was in Munich, where he had met Élisabeth, that a year later he finally succeeded in a sexual liaison with Katherine Laird Cox.

-Brooke suffered a severe emotional crisis in 1912, caused by sexual confusion (he was bisexual) and jealousy, resulting in the breakdown of his long relationship with Ka Cox.
+Brooke suffered a severe emotional crisis in 1912, resulting in the breakdown of his long relationship with Ka Cox.
 Brooke's paranoia that Lytton Strachey had schemed to destroy his relationship with Cox by encouraging her to see Henry Lamb precipitated his break with his Bloomsbury group friends and played a part in his nervous collapse and subsequent rehabilitation trips to Germany.